-Education and behavior change are not sufficient to reduce these health disparities and often shift the blame back to these already marginalized communities.
-We view nutrition security as partnering to increase access to culturally relevant, nutritious foods and altering the built environment to make the healthy choice the easy choice so that everyone has the right to achieve their full health potential.
+We view nutrition security by partnering with health care to increase access to culturally relevant, nutritious foods and altering the built environment to make the healthy choice the easy choice so that everyone has the right to achieve their full health potential.

 Agriculture is the Commonwealth’s #1 private industry; yet more than one million Virginians will face food insecurity this year.
 Providing fresh produce is a key part to fighting hunger in Virginia.